p4ndev/p4ndev/README.md

 ## About

 Accomplished professional with over 18 years of expertise in full-stack software development and architecture, holding a Bachelor of Science in Computer Science.
-Demonstrated track record in designing, developing, and deploying robust and scalable software systems.
+Proven ability in designing, developing, and deploying robust and scalable software systems.

 ## Challenges